austincparker/ASSIGNMENT-product-cards/README.md

 1. For items that are no longer available, place [this image](https://raw.githubusercontent.com/morecallan/css102-e6/master/images/soldOut.png) over top of the product card. **Note this is complex positioning, it is going to challenge you.**.

 #### Challenge 4: Display responsively on any size screen!
-1. Use CSS to conditionally apply styles depending on the width of the screen! (or the size of the browser window) You can do this using a fancy thing called [media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries).
-You can find a good example of how to do that [here](https://css-tricks.com/designing-a-product-page-layout-with-flexbox/#article-header-id-4). -->
+1. Use CSS to conditionally apply styles depending on the width of the screen! (or the size of the browser window)